anjalig2309/openai-chatbot-webapp/README.md

 4. Save the file
 5. Open index.html in your browser
 6. Start chatting with the AI

+Workflow:

+Step 1 – UI Design (Frontend):
+I designed the chatbot interface using HTML and styled it with CSS and Bootstrap to make it responsive for all devices.

+Step 2 – Message Input:
+The user types a message in the input box and clicks the Send button.

+Step 3 – JavaScript Handling:
+JavaScript captures the user's message and sends it to the OpenAI API using the fetch method.

+Step 4 – API Integration:
+The OpenAI API receives the input, processes it, and sends back a response.

+Step 5 – Displaying the Response:
+The chatbot displays the reply from the API on the screen.

 How It Works:
 - User types a message and clicks "Send"